-SAN JOSE, CA – February 2, 2016 – Toshiba America Electronic Components, Inc., a committed technology leader, announces the availability of the new Trion 150 SSD series, an affordable performance upgrade for…
+SAN JOSE, CA – May 24, 2016 – Toshiba America Electronic Components, Inc., a committed technology leader, today announces the Toshiba OCZ RD400 Non-Volatile Memory Express® NVMe solid state drive (SSD) series.…

 Speed Edition: Advanced cloth weave for maximum speed and effortless control

 Control Edition: Heavily textured weave for maximum mouse control

 Pixel-precise targeting and tracking

 Optimized for all mouse sensitivity settings and sensor types

 Rubber base for a secure grip on smooth surfaces